oracle-livelabs/sprints/data-management/sprint-install-19c-rpm/sprint-install-19c-rpm.md

 ## Download Oracle Database 19c

-1. Sign in to the Oracle Database 19c download page, Download the .rpm file required for performing an RPM-based installation to a directory of your choice.
+1. Sign in to the Oracle Database 19c download page.
+Download the .rpm file required for performing an RPM-based installation to a directory of your choice.
 For example, download the oracle-database-ee-19c-1.0-1.x86_64.rpm file to the /tmp directory.

       ![Download Page](images/db-rpm-download.png "Download Page")

-2. Review and accept license agreement
+2. Review and accept the license agreement.

       ![Accept License](images/db-accept-license.png "Accept License")

-3. Copy the Download link from the web browser
+3. Copy the download link from the web browser

       ![Copy Download Link](images/copy-link.png "Copy Download Link")